Marica Vilcek

-Marica Vilcek (born October 13, 1936) is an American art historian and philanthropist.
-She has worked with museums and arts institutions in both Czechoslovakia and the United States, and is known for working with the Metropolitan Museum of Art, the New York University Institute of Fine Arts, and the Vilcek Foundation, and for her philanthropic work on the boards of the New York Youth Symphony and the Foundation for a Civil Society.
+Marica Vilcek (October 13, 1936 – March 23, 2026) was an American art historian and philanthropist.
+She worked with museums and arts institutions in both Czechoslovakia and the United States, and was known for working with the Metropolitan Museum of Art, the New York University Institute of Fine Arts, and the Vilcek Foundation, and for her philanthropic work on the boards of the New York Youth Symphony and the Foundation for a Civil Society.

 Early life and career

 On October 13, 1936, Marica Vilcek (née Gerháth) was born to parents Dezider Gerháth and Maria Hamosova in Ivanka pri Dunaji in Czechoslovakia.
 She was the second of three children in the family, with one older and one younger brother.

 In the late 1950s, Marica enrolled at Comenius University in Bratislava, where she earned the degrees in art history.
 Following her graduation from Comenius University, Marica pursued a doctorate in art history at Charles University in Prague.
 She also began work at the Slovak National Gallery, where she was promoted to assistant curator.
 She was interested in modernist art, and by art that was created by artists in protest of the Communist regime, while also abiding by the professional and national standards of art set by the government as was dictated by the National Gallery.

 In 1961, she was introduced to Jan Vilček by mutual friends, at an Easter party.
 In Love and Science: A Memoir, Jan recalls being impressed with her work at the Slovak National Gallery.
 In November 1961, Jan visited the gallery and asked her for a date.
 Their relationship progressed swiftly, and the pair were wed in a small civil ceremony in Bratislava in July 1962.

 In 1964, Marica and Jan Vilcek were granted permission to visit friends in Vienna and made the decision to defect from communist Czechoslovakia.
 With two suitcases of belongings, they drove to Vienna, Austria, and then on to Frankfurt in West Germany to apply for refugee status and to pursue visas and careers in the United States.
 In 1965, the Vilceks immigrated to the United States, traveling to New York, where Jan had been offered a position as a research professor at New York University.